 Bear in mind that it's not necessarily clinically important that all of your nutrients come exclusively foods and, in limited situations, it may be better to include a synthetic source.
 In addition, some "whole foods may be contaminated with heavy metals, as ConsumerLab.com has found (see the Greens and Whole Foods Powders Review).
 It's also important that products contain the vitamins and minerals they claim.
 We routinely purchase and test supplements claiming to be from "whole foods" as part of our Multivitamin/Multimineral Supplements Review, so be sure to check the report.

-However, if it important to you that you get your nutrients only from whole foods, we have, reviewed the labels of products from the brands you asked about -- sign in to read our assessments >>
+However, if it important to you that you get your nutrients only from whole foods, we have reviewed the labels of products from the brands you mentioned and here are our assessments: